-Most important alarm we set on the machine is the high pressure alarm (which goes off when our high pressure limit is reached).
+One important alarm we set on the machine is the high pressure alarm (which goes off when our highpressure limit is reached).
 The reason this alarm is so important is because if it gets triggered, the inspiration cycles off (in most vents).
-That means that if we have a situation where we repeatedly trigger a high pressure alarm, we may end up with a MV that bottoms out and a patient that quickly deteriorates.
+That means that if we have a situation where we repeatedly trigger a high-pressure alarm, we may end up with a MV that bottoms out and a patient that quickly deteriorates.
 Imagine we place a patient on the vent who has either an untreated airway obstruction or poor compliance - if we try to ventilate this patient in volume control and at normal settings, every breath that goes might trigger the high pressure alarm and get terminated early with a net result of almost no MV.
 The reason this safeguard exists, in spite of this risk, is because we could for sure cause a lot of damage if we accidentally give too much pressure.

-Moral of the story here: if we are in volume control ventilation and have a concern for increased airway pressures, we should consider going up on the high pressure limit before putting the patient on the machine in order to avoid bottoming out our MV.
-On the flip side, in pressure control we need to vigilantly monitor MVe

-(and also VTe, but to a lesser extent) to avoid the same issue.
-Which leads us the next most important alarm we set low minute volume.
+Moral of the story here: if we are in volume control ventilation and have a concern for increased airway pressures, we should consider going up on the high-pressure limit before putting the patient on the machine in order to avoid dropping our MV.
+On the flip side, in pressure control we need to vigilantly monitor MVe (and also VTe, but to a lesser extent) to avoid the same issue (of decreased MV).
+Which leads us the next most important alarm we can set; low minute volume.
 We set this limit at a reasonable value below our MV goal so that if things get weird and MV starts to drop, we get notified right away before our patient suffers.
-In this way we utilize the high pressure and low MV alarms to ensure that we maintain an adequate ventilation for our patients.
+In this way we utilize the high pressure and low MV alarms to simultaneously ensure both safety and adequate ventilation